flux-framework/flux-operator/examples/experimental/multiple-applications-per-pod/README.md

 ✅️ Cancel of jobid 1 success!
 ```

 I am calling this "pancake elasticity" since we can theoretically deploy many application containers and then use them when needed, essentially expanding the one running out (resource wise) while the others remain flat (not using resources).
+This isn't entirely ready yet (still testing) but a lot of the automation is in place.

 It's so super cool!! :D This is going to likely inspire the next round of work for thinking about scheduling and fluxion.